Bahmni/OpenElis/README.md

 forked from OpenElis_v3.1_r2013_02_21 branch in svn

+*To build OpenElis run*
-`ant dist`  Creates OpenELIS War
+* `ant dist`  Creates OpenELIS War
-`ant vagrant-deploy` Create OpenELIS War and deploys it to your vagrant's tomcat
+* `ant vagrant-deploy` Create OpenELIS War and deploys it to your vagrant's tomcat

 Technical issues with the codebase
 ======================================